mathiskruger/logisland/logisland-documentation/tutorials/index-apache-logs.rst

     cd $LOGISLAND_HOME
     bin/logisland.sh --conf conf/index-apache-logs.yml

+You will see multiple errors and warnings.
+Due to the fact that the system is fresh from any of the data; Ignore them at this point.

 Setup Spark/Kafka streaming engine
 __________________________________
 An Engine is needed to handle the stream processing.
 This ``conf/index-apache-logs.yml`` configuration file defines a stream processing job setup.
+You can browse the file, a typical example is shown on the second line below.
 The first section configures the Spark engine (we will use a `KafkaStreamProcessingEngine <../plugins.html#kafkastreamprocessingengine>`_) as well as an Elasticsearch service that will be used later in the BulkAddElasticsearch processor.

 .. code-block:: yaml